 In the first years of its existence the Post had no home of its own.
 Meetings were held in store rooms, offices, churches, schools, and private homes.
 The membership realized a permanent home was necessary if the Post was to survive and serve the community’s needs.
 The first step toward a permanent home was in 1925 with the purchase of the lot on which the La Mesa Baptist Church now stands.
 The Post’s membership and Auxiliary worked to raise the funds for construction of its first Legion Hall.
-After a two-year fundraising project, the American Legion broke ground on its first “Legion Memorial Building” on the southwest corner of Orange and Acacia avenues in March 1927.
+After a two-year fundraising project, in March 1927, the American Legion broke ground on its first “Legion Memorial Building” on the southwest corner of Orange and Acacia avenues.
 The 30 x 54-foot building was less than half the size originally envisioned but still included an auditorium with dance floor, kitchen and office.
 It was formally dedicated on May 6, 1927.
 This small building would be the home of La Mesa’s American Legion for nearly 20 years.
-During the 1936-1937 years, this first La Mesa Post 282 Legion Hall was enlarged by the donated labor of its members.
+During the years 1936-1937, this first La Mesa Post 282 Legion Hall was enlarged by the donated labor of its members.

 On February 7, 1933, Past Commander Parks died.
-In 1934 the Post “unanimously” voted the name of the future war memorial building, the “Joseph A. Parks Memorial Hall.”
-Dr. Parks’ death and the Great Depression did not quench the resolve of the membership in its quest for a permanent home that is owned by the membership.
-Only World War II delayed it.
+In 1934 the Post “unanimously” voted to name the future war memorial building as “Joseph A. Parks Memorial Hall.”
+Dr. Parks’ death and the Great Depression did not quench the resolve of the membership in its quest for a permanent home to be entirely owned by the membership.
+However, World War II delayed it.
 During years of 1941-1945, La Mesa Post 282 joined with all other American Legion Posts and other patriotic organizations in assisting the United States in its efforts in the war.
 Volunteers from the Legion helped the draft board’s registrations for the draft and in any other way they could.
 Civilian defense was largely set up through the Legion’s efforts.
 Practically all other activities were discontinued for the duration of the war, so that all energy could be given in the war effort.

 World War II and the Proposed Civic Auditorium and War Memorial Building